22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: Yes!

-Primroses are a classic flower that have represented spring throughout the ages.
-They are used as cheerful garden ornaments in early spring.
+Primroses are a classic flower that represent spring throughout the ages.
 There are over 400 varieties of primroses, most of which bloom in early spring and keep blooming for months thereafter.

 Bloom: Early Spring